ictinnovations/ictagent/doc/developer_guide.md

 Background responsibilities and functions
 -----------------------------------------
-Background is a javascript file that has the code which controls the behaviour of extension, and performs various functions upon clicking the extension.This page runs in an isolated environment therefore it uses message passing to interact with content and popup.Google has provided APIs for message passing, Live connections have been used as well for the interaction.
+Background is a javascript file that has the code which controls the behavior of extension, and performs various functions upon clicking the extension.This page runs in an isolated environment therefore it uses message passing to interact with content and popup.Google has provided APIs for message passing, Live connections have been used as well for the interaction.

 ### Functions
 1. chrome.tabs.onUpdated.addListener has function getTab() which gets the tab id of current web page and sends the messaeg to content script.